wptrainingteam/managing-media/README.md

 ## Description

 This lesson plan discusses the various ways that WordPress Media Manager handles media.
-In this lesson plan you will learn how to upload and insert image files, document files, audio files and video files.
+In this lesson plan, you will learn how to upload and insert image files, document files, audio files and video files.
 You will also learn how to re-size, format, link and include these media files into your posts and pages.

 ## Prerequisite Skills